 Using MetaClasses and MetaFields

 It is important to understand the concepts of a meta-class and meta-field, which form the basis for Categories and Products, to fully understand how they work within Episerver Commerce.
 For a better understanding of meta-fields and meta-classes, consider an example of creating a product Book.
-This product, Book, has the following properties:
+Book has the following properties:

 To duplicate this product inside your solution, create a BookClass meta-class with the Entry meta-class as its parent.
 In this example, BookClass is of type Mediachase.MetaDataPlus.User, and the built-in Product meta-class is of type Mediachase.MetaDataPlus.System.